Is There Any End in Sight to Coronavirus’s Economic Carnage?

 Coronavirus fear has gripped economies around the world, and there is little sign that it will abate soon.
-I spoke with business columnist Josh Barro about the rocky road forward.
+I spoke with business columnist Josh Barro about the rocky path forward.

 Ben: As you wrote this morning, pretty much all economic indicators are flashing red, as coronavirus anxiety hits every corner of society.
 The stock market plummeted so much this morning that trading had to be halted; a coronavirus-related oil-price war between Saudi Arabia and Russia has sent oil prices plummeting; the yield on a ten-year U.S. treasury bond went below 0.4 percent for the first time in history.
 Do you see any scenario where the financial situation calms in the near future?
 Or is recession — at the least, a small one — the inevitable outcome here?